-Metropolitan State approaches its fiftieth anniversary of service to the Twin Cities with a continuing commitment to educational access and quality for those who have been underserved and those who are bound in location by virtue of family or economic circumstances.
+Metro State has surpassed its fiftieth anniversary of service to the Twin Cities with a continuing commitment to educational access and quality for those who have been underserved and those who are bound in location by virtue of family or economic circumstances.

-The university's 50,287 (as of December 2021) alumni include leaders in business, finance, health care and public service.
+The university's 55,175 (as of December 2024) alumni include leaders in business, finance, health care and public service.
 They offer clear evidence of the opportunity and quality of educational programming provided by the university.